 Meaning of Numbers: The Number 40

-The word "forty" appears 158 times in the King James translation.
+The English word "forty" appears 158 times in 145 King James Bible verses.
+This breaks down to 134 occurrences in the Old Testament and 24 times in the New.
 The number 40 generally symbolizes a period of testing, trial or probation.
 It can also mean or symbolize a generation of man.
 Moses' life, as an example of trial and testing, can be divided up into three blocks of 40 years.

 The first 40 years of Moses' life entails him from growing up in Pharaoh's household and living in Egypt until he slays a man and has to flee to Midian.
 The second part of his life is spent as a shepherd in the wilderness until God calls him at 80 to save his people.
 During the last third of his life he leads the Israelites out of Egypt and wanders the wilderness until he dies at age 120.